estelle/csstdg/transforms.md

 ## Dealing With Backfaces

-Something you probably never thought about, when laying out elements, was: what would it look like if I could see the back side of the element?
-Now that 3D transforms are a possibility, though, there may come the day when you do see the back of an element.
-What happens when you do is controlled by the property `backface-visibility`.
+Something you probably never really thought about, when laying out elements, was: what would it look like if I could see the back side of the element?
+But now that 3D transforms are a possibility, there may well come the day when you _do_ see the back of an element.
+You might even mean to do so intentionally.
+What happens at that moment is determined by the property `backface-visibility`.

 ---